NicolaTamanini/NicolaTamanini.github.io/CV.md

 - _Honourable Mention_ in the Essays Competition by the Gravity Research Foundation, 2020
 - _Andrew Rosen PhD prize_, University College London, UK, 2013
-- _Percorso di approfondimento in Fisica (PAF) award_, University of Trento, Italy, 2008
+- _Percorso di Approfondimento in Fisica (PAF) award_, University of Trento, Italy, 2008

 ### Appointements and duties